XinRuiZhou0106/Ctrl-GenAug/README.md

 ```

 **Note:**
-We use semantic-filtering classifiers from the MMAction2 framework in the script.
+We use classifiers from the MMAction2 framework in the script to perform semantic filtering.
 Please set up the [MMAction2](https://github.com/open-mmlab/mmaction2) environment to enable execution.

 ## :black_nib: Citation